 Jet skis now come with methods for slowing down in much shorter distances.
 But you need to understand how the braking systems work on these crafts, because jet skis behave differently than boats or cars while slowing down.

 SeaDoo and Yamaha use their own dedicated iBR and RiDE braking system technologies.
 These are not brakes in the traditional sense.
-Rather, they use the steering bucket to increase drag on the ski and redirect water towards the front of the ski.
+Rather, they use the steering bucket to increase drag on the ski and also redirect water towards the front of the ski.
 Skis built before 2009 do not have a dedicated braking system.

-Whether you’re just looking to rent a jet ski or buy one, it’s important to understand the brakes so you can safely ride.
-From traditional jet skis without devoted braking systems to newer models that have been released with dedicated systems, there are a few important facts you should know.
-Let’s jump right in.
+When riding any model of personal watercraft, it’s important to understand the brakes to avoid surprises.
+From traditional jet skis without devoted braking systems to newer models that have been released with dedicated systems, there are a few some differences in behavior you’ll need to know.

 How Do Jet Skis Work?

 Jet skis utilize what is known as a water jet propulsion system to travel through the water.
 As the engine revs faster, it uses a pump to pull in water and pushes it through a tube and propeller combination called an impeller.
 The impeller is mounted on a shaft so that it rotates under power from the motor.

 A jet ski’s engine and impeller work together, drawing water into the craft and then expelling the water in a forceful stream, or jet, behind the watercraft.
 The resulting force directed rearward drives the ski forward.

 So a jet ski is able to travel through water by pushing itself with a jet of water.
 If you’ve seen a jet ski moving through water before, you’ve likely noticed the high-powered stream of water it ejects.